Drug companies say enough U.S. states join $26 bln opioid settlement to proceed - Up News Info

 The companies deny wrongdoing, saying the drugs were approved by the U.S. Food and Drug Administration and that responsibility for ballooning painkiller sales lies with doctors, regulators and others.

 The deal is separate from a settlement resolving similar claims against OxyContin maker Purdue Pharma LP and its wealthy Sackler family owners.
 A bankruptcy judge on Wednesday approved that deal, which Purdue values at more than $10 billion.
-(Reporting by Nate Raymond in Boston and Aishwarya Nair in Bengaluru; Editing by Matthew Lewis, Sonya Hepinstall and Richard Chang)
+(Reporting by Nate Raymond in Boston and Aishwarya Nair in Bengaluru; Editing by Richard Chang and Alistair Bell)